dante7777777/dante/README.md

-    about: For quick questions or technical troubleshooting, please ask them on our dedicated Discord channel.come on dante oh no pages/chain/[chain].js hami chai hshdh
+    about: For quick questions or technical troubleshooting, please ask them on our dedicated Discord channel.come on dante
-# See https://help.github.com/articles/ignoring-files/ for more about ignoring files.

-# dependencies
 /node_modules
 /.pnp
 .pnp.js